-When you have a systematic withdrawal plan in place, shares of your investment are liquidated or sold as necessary to provide the stated amount of your withdrawal.
+When you have a systematic withdrawal plan in place, shares of your investment are liquidated or sold as necessary to provide the amount you wish to withdraw.
 If you own several mutual funds or have several sub-accounts inside a variable annuity, shares are sold proportionately to what you own.
 This helps keeps your overall asset allocation in balance.

-For example, let's say you own three mutual funds.
-Fifty percent of your money is in ABC fund, 30 percent is in XYZ fund, and 20 percent is in WGT fund.
-If you set up a $1,000 monthly systematic withdrawal, 50 percent of your withdrawal amount or $500 would come from ABC fund, 30 percent or $300 would come from XYZ, and 20 percent or $200 would come from WGT.
+Here's an example: Let's say you own three mutual funds.
+You have 50% of your money in ABC fund, 30% in XYZ fund, and 20% in QRS fund.
+If you wanted to set up a $1,000 monthly systematic withdrawal, your withdrawal would be disseminated across all three of the funds.
+In that case, 50% of your withdrawal amount ($500) would come from ABC fund, 30% ($300) would come from XYZ, and 20% ($200) would come from QRS.

-Instead of using several funds, you could use one balanced fund and take systematic withdrawals from that, or you could use a retirement income fund that's managed specifically for the purpose of sending you monthly income.
+Instead of using several funds, you could also use one balanced fund and take systematic withdrawals from that.
+Or, you could use a retirement income fund that's managed specifically for the purpose of providing you with monthly income.

 Making Tax Time Easier

-When you use a systematic withdrawal from an IRA account, you can typically set it up so that federal taxes are automatically withheld.
+When you use a systematic withdrawal from an IRA account, keep in mind that the money will be taxed as income.
+When setting up your systematic withdrawal plan, you can typically set it up so that federal taxes are automatically withheld.
 Some investment firms also allow you to have state taxes withheld.

-The downside to systematic withdrawals is that more shares must be liquidated to meet your withdrawal needs during times when your investments are down in value.
+There is one potential downside of the systematic withdrawal plan: More shares must be liquidated to meet your withdrawal needs during times when your investments are down in value.

-In a market correction or bear market, this can have the reverse effect of a dollar cost averaging strategy, actually lowering your overall internal rate of return when compared to other withdrawal strategies.
+In a market correction or bear market, this can have the reverse effect of a dollar-cost averaging strategy, lowering your overall internal rate of return when compared to other withdrawal strategies.

 Alternatives to Systematic Withdrawals